-- Where Flying Displays are held at an aerodrome, the CAA will normally authorise the FDD to allow pilots to fly down to the minimum height specified in their individual DA. - 6.11 Where Flying Displays are held away from an aerodrome, the CAA will impose a minimum height30.
-This is usually 200 feet AGL over land and 100 feet ASL over water31.
-In these circumstances the minimum height becomes the higher of either the CAA's imposed height or that specified in
+- 6.10 Where Flying Displays are held at an aerodrome, the CAA will normally authorise the FDD to allow pilots to fly down to the minimum height specified in their individual DA. - 6.11 Where Flying Displays are held away from an aerodrome, the CAA will impose a minimum height32.
+This is 200 feet AGL over land and 100 feet ASL over water33.
+In these circumstances the minimum height becomes the higher of either the CAA's imposed height or that specified in the

-Flying Displays, air races and contests were removed from the scope of General Permissions concerning Exceptions to SERA minimum height requirements, in particular ORS4 No. 1174, following publication on 10 March 2016 of Air Accidents Investigation Branch Special Bulletin S1-2016.
+31 Flying Displays, air races and contests were removed from the scope of General Permissions concerning Exceptions to SERA minimum height requirements, in particular ORS4 No. 1174, following publication on 10 March 2016 of Air Accidents Investigation Branch Special Bulletin S1-2016.
+ORS4 No. 1174 has since been superseded by ORS4 No. 1496 which further clarifies minimum heights applicable at Flying Displays.